awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 # Requesting Dedicated Long Codes for SMS Messaging with Amazon Pinpoint<a name="channels-sms-awssupport-long-code"></a>

 A long code \(also referred to as a long virtual number, or LVN\) is a standard 10\-digit phone number\.
 Long codes are meant for low\-volume, person\-to\-person communication\.
 For example, in the United States and Canada, sending rates for long codes are restricted to 1 TPS\.
 Sending high\-volume traffic to a long code might prompt wireless carriers to block the messages by blacklisting the long code\.
-Long codes are useful for low\-volume use cases, or for testing your SMS program before you scale up and request a short code\.
+Long codes are useful for testing your SMS program before you invest in a short code\.
 With Amazon Pinpoint, long codes are supported only for two\-way SMS\.

 You can request up to 5 long codes for each country that you'll send SMS messages to\.